alda-lang/alda/Alda Instruments.md

   > piano:
 ````

-Once you press Enter'the ">" sign will turn into "p>" meaning you have successfully selected the piano as your instrument.
+Once you press Enter, the ">" sign will turn into "p>" meaning you have successfully selected the piano as your instrument.

 ###How to choose multiple instruments -
 Simply type in the instruments you want seperated with a forward slash "/"  but, don't forget the colon ":" at the end of your list!